smittytone/BuildAPIAccess/README.md

 ## Returning Data

 Requests for data are made asynchronously.
 When the date returns &ndash; or, in the case of data being uploaded or changes &ndash; the result is signalled to the host application through notifications, listed below.
-When data is returned, it is stored in BuildAPIAccess member properties as outlined in the Build API access methods listed above.
+When data is returned, it is stored in BuildAPIAccess member properties as outlined in the Build API access methods [listed above](#build-api-access-methods).

 Notificiation | Description
 --- | ---
-BuildAPIGotModelsList | Model list acquired and now accessible through the *models* property
+BuildAPIGotModelsList | Model list acquired and now accessible through the *models* property BuildAPIGotDevicesList | Device list acquired and now accessible through the *devices* property BuildAPIPostedCode | Code revision uploaded successfully BuildAPIDeviceRestarted | Device restarted as requested BuildAPIDeviceAssigned | Device successfully assigned to the specified model BuildAPIModelCreated | New model successfully created BuildAPIModelUpdated | Model information successfully updated on the server BuildAPIModelDeleted | Model successfully deleted BuildAPIDeviceUpdated | Device information successfully updated on the server BuildAPIDeviceDeleted | Device successfully ‘removed’ from your account BuildAPIGotCodeRev | Successfully retrieved the requested code revision.
+Device code added to the *deviceCode* property.
+Model code added to the *modelCode* property
+BuildAPIGotLogs | Successfully retrieved the requested log entries.
+The logs are sent with the notification as an [NSArray](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/) [log entry records](#log-entries)
+BuildAPILogStream | Successfully retrieved a freshly posted log entry.
+The log entry is sent with the notification as an [NSArray](https://developer.apple.com/library/mac/documentation/Cocoa/Reference/Foundation/Classes/NSArray_Class/) [log entry records](#log-entries)